 You can generally find me hiking and exploring nature with my dog, enjoying a glass of wine or coffee, or practicing my photography skills.
-I hope to travel more in the future.
+Although my research focuses on mammals, I am an avid birder too.